markgdev/OctopusAgile/README.md

 # OctopusAgile
 Init with the region code (Don't include the _) as per: https://en.wikipedia.org/wiki/Distribution_network_operator

+## Referral code
+Feel free to use my referral code and get £50 credit to your account (as well as mine): https://octopus.energy/friend-referral/

 ## Methods
 ### Time format
 All time formats are "%Y-%m-%dT%H:%M:%SZ" e.g. 2020-04-16T06:00:00Z